recently, now + soon

 FILMS IN DISTRIBUTION

-*My feature film What We Left Unfinished is now streaming on Ovid for subscribers and on Docuseek for educational institutions.
+*My feature film What We Left Unfinished was just re-released as a limited edition Blu-Ray by Dekanalog and Vinegar Syndrome.
+It’s streaming on Ovid for subscribers and on Docuseek for educational institutions.
 It’s also available on all major TVOD platforms.
 Contact Dekanalog for licensing or theatrical; Good Docs to book an educational or museum screening in the US/UK/AUS/NZ, and Arsenal to book screenings elsewhere.

 PUBLIC PROJECTS